fpaupier/movie_recommender/README.md

+# Movie recommendation

-# Movie_recommender using collaborative filtering
+ A simple implementation of a Movie recommendation system using collaborative filtering

 ## Goal of the project